- Mobile Apps and Privacy Laws

-The Eraser Button Law states that these websites and apps must allow users under the age of 18 to remove the content or information they have contributed if and when they desire.
-It also states that these users must be clearly informed of their right and ability to do so.
+The Eraser Button Law states that these websites and mobile apps must allow users under the age of 18 to remove the content or information they have contributed whenever they would like to.
+It also states that these users must be clearly informed of their rights and ability to do so.

 Student Online Personal Information Protection Act

-The Student Online Personal Information Protection Act (SOPIPA) applies to the online collection of the personal information of K-12 student-users.
+The Student Online Personal Information Protection Act (SOPIPA) applies to the online collection of the personal information of K-12 student-users in California.

 The law states that any information gathered from students cannot be used in targeted advertising toward them or their parents.
 The student data can also not be sold or disclosed without express authorization and only under specified circumstances.

 3. Privacy Policies for iOS and Android Apps

 - Is made for, or specifically directed, at kids